mattfergoda/preop-exercise/SUBMISSION.md

 ## Reflection

 The central engineering tradeoff was how much authority to give the LLM.
 A pure LLM solution would be simpler, but it would make policy enforcement and determinism harder.
-A pure rules solution would be highly repeatable, but it would underuse the agentic harness and be brittle for nuanced free-text documents.
+A pure rules solution would be highly repeatable, but it would make nuanced free-text interpretation and evidence extraction brittle, especially for ambiguous consent language, H&P variants, and incomplete anticoagulation plans.

 The chosen approach uses the OpenAI Agents SDK for the unstructured extraction problem and deterministic code for the explicit policy problem.
 This keeps the system agentic where the input is ambiguous and deterministic where the requirements are strict.